mintheredonethat/stake/README.md

 If I did not complete my tasks, I would not be able to recoup that ether.
 It would instead be devoted to a team pot.

-One of my goals this past week was to learn dapp development for real.
+One of my goals this past week was to really learn dapp development.
 I wanted to build the basis to make my group accountability process easier.
 I thought that smart contracts would be a great way to do so.
 As of 03.12.17, I have finished the barebones implementation - I've met one of my goals for the week :)